MicroServices - Part 3 : Spring Cloud Service Registry and Discovery

 What is Service Registry and Discovery?

-Suppose we have 2 microservices catalog-service and inventory-service and we are running 2 instances of inventory-service at http://localhost:8181/ and http://localhost:8282/.
+Suppose we have 2 microservices, catalog-service and inventory-service, and we are running 2 instances of inventory-service at http://localhost:8181/ and http://localhost:8282/.
 Now let’s say we want to invoke some inventory-service REST endpoint from catalog-service.
 Which URL should we hit?
-Generally, in these scenarios, we use a load balancer configuring these 2 URLs to be delegated to and we will invoke the REST endpoint on load balancer URL.
+Generally, in these scenarios, we use a load balancer, configuring these 2 URLs to be delegated to, and we will invoke the REST endpoint on the load balancer’s URL.
 Fine.

-But, what if you want to spin up new instances dynamically based on load?
-Even if you are going to run only few server nodes, manually updating the server node details in load balancer configuration is error-prone and tedious.
-This is why we need automatic Service Registration mechanism and be able to invoke a service using some logical service id instead of using specific IP Address and port numbers.
+But what if you want to spin up new instances dynamically based on load?
+Even if you are going to run only a few server nodes, manually updating the server node details in the load balancer configuration is error-prone and tedious.
+This is why we need an automatic Service Registration mechanism and to be able to invoke a service using some logical service ID instead of using a specific IP Address and port number.

-We can use Netflix Eureka Server to create a Service Registry and make our microservices as Eureka Clients so that as soon as we start a microservice it will get registered with Eureka Server automatically with a logical Service ID.
-Then, the other microservices, which are also Eureka Clients, can use Service ID to invoke REST endpoints.
+We can use a Netflix Eureka Server to create a Service Registry and make our microservices Eureka Clients so that as soon as we start a microservice, it will get registered with the Eureka Server automatically with a logical Service ID.
+Then, the other microservices, which are also Eureka Clients, can use the Service ID to invoke REST endpoints.

-Spring Cloud makes it very easy to create a Service Registry and discovering other services using Load Balanced RestTemplate.
+Spring Cloud makes it very easy to create a Service Registry and discover other services using a Load-Balanced RestTemplate.

 <dependency>